2023 Solar Incentives Guide for Plymouth, CT - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-Your local Plymouth solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Your local Plymouth solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives